 When will the rehearsal happen?

 The rehearsal is important and the entire wedding party should attend.
 Your wedding assistant(s) will coordinate this event.
-Rehearsals, usually held the day before the wedding, take approximately one hour and must begin and end on time.
-A rehearsal time will be assigned by the Wedding Coordinator at the same time the wedding is scheduled.
+Rehearsals, scheduled for the day before the wedding, take approximately one hour and must begin and end on time.
+A rehearsal time will be assigned by the Wedding Director at the same time the wedding is scheduled.

 Are there guidelines for music?